-Section 39(1)(b) of Act CCIV of 2011 on Higher Education.
+648 Section 39(1)(b) of Act CCIV of 2011 on Higher Education.

-Section 4(2) of Act C of 2001.
+649 Section 4(2) of Act C of 2001.

-replacement for his/her secondary school certificate.
-Besides the administrative hurdles, the comprehensive study of the Menedék Association on 'Opportunities for supporting the higher education studies of beneficiaries of international protection' from 2021, identified further barriers for beneficiaries of international protection regarding access to education, namely the lack of Hungarian language skills and of state financial support programs.
-Additionally, the absence of 'catch-up courses' for beneficiaries of international protection and the low number of secondary education institutions makes it difficult for refugees to access higher education.
-The results of the study published by the Menedék Association as well as experiences of refugees with regard to access to education was discussed at a panel discussion organized by the She4She and the HHC on 20 June 2021.
+Nevertheless, there is no protocol to follow in this regard.
+In 2019, Wolffhardt et al. wrote the following:650 'Barriers that negatively impact on access to the higher (upper secondary, postsecondary/tertiary) levels of education are more widespread and exist in [...]
+Hungary, [...].
+Mostly, they relate to proving previous stages of educational attainment without authorities regulating the equivalence procedures or proceedings in the absence of proper documentation.'
+Menedék Association reports that when beneficiaries of international protection submit their certificates to the national authorities for national recognition, the proceeding authority sometimes contacts the competent institution in the country of origin. thereby potentially exposing beneficiaries to the authorities of the persecuting country of origin.651 The HHC is aware of a positive example from 2020.
+A beneficiary of international protection fleeing their country of origin during their academic years had no official proof of secondary school graduation in their home.
+The university accepted an official certificate issued by the NDGAP stating that their highest education is secondary school as a replacement for their secondary school certificate.
+Besides the administrative hurdles, the comprehensive study of the Menedék Association on 'Opportunities for supporting the higher education studies of beneficiaries of international protection' from 2021, identified further barriers for beneficiaries of international protection regarding access to education, namely the lack of Hungarian language skills and of state financial support programs.652 Additionally, the absence of 'catch-up courses' for beneficiaries of international protection and the low number of secondary education institutions makes it difficult for refugees to access higher education.
+The results of the study published by the Menedék Association as well as experiences of refugees with regard to access to education was discussed at a panel discussion organised by the She4She and the HHC on 20 June 2021.653